 Crawlspace floors that won’t be insulated:

 An air barrier needs to be installed to seal off the ground from the air in the crawlspace.
-Some DIYers use a standard 6 mil polyethylene vapour barrier, which works, but contractors may be required by law to use a fire-rated membrane.
+A DIY radon mitigation solution for a crawlspace is to use a standard 6 mil polyethylene vapour barrier, which works, but contractors may be required by law to use a fire-rated membrane.
 The membrane itself is not impermeable to radon, but radon will take the easiest route, so as long as it is an active system where air is drawn by a fan, the results are usually quite effective.
 For extremely high levels you may consider upgrading to a barrier that is impermeable to radon to ensure satisfactory results.

 Crawlspaces that will be insulated: